 A Legacy of Surface Water Mapping

 For more than 20 years, the USGS and partners have developed and maintained the National Hydrography Datasets as the authoritative mapping of the Nation’s surface water network and watersheds (OMB, 2002).
-The National Hydrography Datasets have been integral to a wide range of business uses and mission-critical activities undertaken and managed by government entities, nonprofit organizations, Tribes, and private companies including water quality monitoring, flood risk prediction, infrastructure development, ecosystem management, agricultural resources, and many more.
-These hydrography data, which are regularly used to depict the stream network on maps by a broad variety of users, provide a consistent framework for geographic analyses and hydrologic modeling and support scientific research by connecting information from the landscape to the stream network.
+The National Hydrography Datasets consist of the National Hydrograpy Dataset (NHD), the Watershed Boundary Dataset (WBD), and the NHDPlus High-Resolution (NHDPlus HR).
+These datasets have been integral to a wide range of business uses and mission-critical activities undertaken and managed by government entities, nonprofit organizations, Tribes, and private companies including water quality monitoring, flood risk prediction, infrastructure development, ecosystem management, agricultural resources, and many more.
+These hydrography data, which are regularly used by a broad variety of users to depict the stream network on maps, provide a consistent framework for geographic analyses and hydrologic modeling, and support scientific research by connecting information from the landscape to the stream network.

 Benefits of Hydrography Data

-The National Hydrography Requirements and Benefits Study (HRBS; Dewberry, 2016) was conducted to document and understand current and emerging requirements and future potential benefits for hydrography data.
-The participants included Federal, State, Tribal, Territorial, and local government associations, private companies, associations, and non-profit organizations.
-Data users identified \$538.5 million in annual benefits from the current National Hydrography Datasets.
-An additional \$602.4 million in annual benefits could be realized if all unmet needs are satisfied, for a total of over $1.14 billion in potential annual benefits.
-HRBS identified requirements to link to other water datasets such as the National Wetlands Inventory (NWI) and also signaled that hydrography data need to be more spatially accurate, better aligned to elevation data, and kept more current, among other findings.
+The National Hydrography Requirements and Benefits Study (HRBS; Dewberry, 2016) was conducted to document and understand current and emerging requirements as well as current and future potential benefits of hydrography data.
+The participants included Federal, state, Tribal, Territorial, and local government associations, private companies, associations, and non-profit organizations.
+Participants identified \$538.5 million in annual benefits from the current National Hydrography Datasets and estimated an additional \$602.4 million in annual benefits if all unmet needs could be satisfied, for a total of over \$1.14 billion in benefits each year.
+HRBS results identified many requirements for hydrography data, including better linkage to other water datasets, such as the U.S Fish and Wildlife Service National Wetlands Inventory (NWI), better positional accuracy, better alignment to elevation data, and more frequent updates, among other findings.

 INTRODUCING THE 3D HYDROGRAPHY PROGRAM